Rsantct/pe.audio.sys/INTRODUCING pe.audio.sys.md

 ## Radio stations

 In current days, the best audio quality radio is available from the TV terrestial broadcast network (DVB-T).
-You will need a DVB-T USB dongle, see details under the `/doc` folder and `share/scripts/DVB-T.py`.
+You will need a DVB-T USB dongle, see details under the `/doc/90_FAQ.md` and `share/scripts/DVB-T.py`.

 In addition, you can listen to Internet Radio stations or audio streams without any extra hardware, see `share/scripts/istreams.py`.